-Due to the intensive usage of the band 960-1164 MHz in Europe, CEPT does not support the usage of this frequency band for the terrestrial component of UAS for CNPC.
+Due to the intensive usage of the band 960-1164 MHz in Europe, CEPT does not support the usage of this frequency band for the terrestrial (LOS) component of UAS for CNPC.

-CEPT will be studying until WRC-12 the bands 5 000-5 010 MHz, 5 030-5 091 MHz and 15.4 – 15.5 GHz to satisfy the Agenda Item, along with consequential regulatory and technical considerations to protect the existing services.
+CEPT supports allocations to AM(R)S in the bands 5 030-5 091 MHz and 15.4 – 15.5 GHz to satisfy the Agenda Item, along with consequential regulatory and technical considerations to protect the existing services.
+It is considered that these allocations will cover the spectrum need.

 Or

-CEPT will be studying until WRC-12 the bands 5 000-5 010 MHz, 5 030-5 091 MHz and 15.4 – 15.5 GHz to satisfy the Agenda Item, along with consequential regulatory and technical considerations to protect the existing services.
+CEPT continues studying the bands 5 000-5 010 MHz, 5 030-5 091 MHz to satisfy the Agenda Item, along with consequential regulatory and technical considerations to protect the existing services.

 Background

 Already during the preparation of WRC-07 CEPT/CPG/PT3 discussed the issue of the operation of unmanned aircraft under AI 1.5 and 1.6 of WRC-07.
-It was felt that the implications of the operation of unmanned aircraft were not completely visible in time for WRC07.
-Hence CEPT proposed a separate agenda item for UAS for WRC-12.
+It was felt that the requirements and conditions for the operation of commercial unmanned aircraft were not completely visible in time for WRC07.
+Hence CEPT proposed to continue work under a new separate agenda item for UAS for WRC-12.
 This proposal was supported by similar proposals from other regions.

-Remotely piloted air vehicles have been used by the military for some considerable time and this technology is now finding applications within the civil environment.
-In a large number of countries there are now significant civil development programmes for these UAS with the intention of development systems that operate seamlessly with existing piloted aircraft in non-segregated airspace.
+Remotely piloted air vehicles have been used by the military for considerable time and this technology is now finding applications within the civil environment.
+In a large number of countries there are now significant commercial development programmes for these UAS intending to develop systems that operate seamlessly with piloted aircraft in non-segregated airspace.

-To date safety of other aircraft has been mostly ensured by providing suitable segregated airspace within which development and operation of unmanned aircraft can take place.
-Initially these areas of segregated airspace were fixed, normally within a single Administration.
-However as products have matured, there have been requirements for international and even transcontinental flights.
+Currently, safety of other aircraft has been mostly ensured by providing suitable segregated airspaces that enabled development and experimental operations of unmanned aircraft.
+Initially these areas of segregated airspace were fixed and administered by a single Administration.
+However, as UAS products mature, regulatory provisions become necessary that would enable international and transcontinental flights under normal flight rule conditions.

-This has been temporarily accommodated, whilst the requests are limited for specific tests, by the use of a “bubble” of segregated airspace whichairspace, which moves with the aircraft.
-However as the number of requests increase and permanent operations are required these means will no longer be sufficient.
-The aeronautical technology is now mature to insert unmanned aircraft used for many different purposes in non segregated airpace.
-Resolves 1 of Resolution 421 asks the WRC-12 to consider the spectrum requirements and possible regulatory actions, including additional allocations, to support the remote pilot in commanding and controlling the unmanned aircraft systems and in relaying the air traffic control communications.
-This addresses directly those radio links which connects the remote pilot to the unmanned aircraft.
-These radio links are replacing partially functionalities whichfunctionalities, which are in manned aircraft completely inside the aircraft, and therefore these links will be subject to the process of airworthiness certification.
-The implication for the regulatory treatment of these radio links has carefully to be studied.
+This has been temporarily accommodated, whilst the requests are limited for specific tests, by the use of a mobile “bubble” of segregated airspace, which moves with the aircraft.
+However, as the number of requests increases requiring permanent operations these means will no longer be sufficient.
+The aeronautical technology is maturing to allow insertion of unmanned aircraft that can be used for many different applications while flying in non-segregated airpaces.
+Resolves 1 of Resolution 421 invites administrations to consider the spectrum requirements and possible regulatory actions, including additional allocations, to support the remote pilot in commanding and controlling the unmanned aircraft systems and in relaying the air traffic control communications.
+This addresses directly those radio links, which connect the remote pilot to its unmanned aircraft.
+These radio links are replacing partially functionalities, which in manned aircraft are wired connections within the aircraft cabling.
+Therefore, these links will be subject to the process of airworthiness certification.
+The implication for the regulatory treatment of these radio links needs further study.

-Resolves 2 of Resolution 421 addresses techniques to detect and track nearby aircraft, terrain and obstacles to navigation (Sense And Avoid/SAA-Systems) in order to ensure the UAS avoids these objects in a manner equivalent to that achieved by manned aircraft (“see and avoid” principle).
-There are already systems in operation in manned aircraft which help to avoid incidents with terrain and nearby aircraft.
-It has to be studied if these systems are suitable for use in unmanned aircraft.
+Resolves 2 of Resolution 421 addresses techniques to detect and avoid collisions with nearby aircraft, terrain and obstacles to navigation (Sense And Avoid/SAA-Systems) in order to ensure the UAS avoids these objects in a manner equivalent to that achieved by manned aircraft (“see and avoid” principle).
+There are already systems in operation in manned aircraft that help to avoid incidents with terrain and nearby aircraft.
+Further studies are needed to ensure that these systems are suitable for use in unmanned aircraft.

-Resolution 421 keeps the radiocommunication requirement of payload outside any possible WRC-12 decision.
-ITU-R is invited to produce a report or recommendation, as appropriate on how the communications requirements for UAS payload could be satisfied.
+Resolution 421 exclude investigations on the radiocommunication requirement of payload links..
+However, ITU-R is invited to produce a report or recommendation, as appropriate on how the communications requirements for UAS payload could be satisfied.